 - Nature: Shih Tzu is gentle, friendly, calm and affectionate.
 Even though they are high on energy, they will calm down easily with gentle tapping.
 They are not wary of strangers.
 Easily controllable by kids in all situations.

 - Bonding/ Loyalty: Shih Tzu tends to attach to every family member at the house.
-They show the same amount of energy towards all in the family.
-Should not a one person dog.
-One person dog is not suitable for the home which has kids.
+They show the same amount of energy towards all in the family .
+Should not a one-person dog.
+One person’s dog is not suitable for the home which has kids.
 As it will be loyal to one alfa, and never listen to anyone.

 Is Shih Tzu child-friendly?

-Yes, Shih Tzu is kid friendly and also family friendly.
+Yes, Shih Tzu is kid-friendly and also family-friendly.
 Children should practice the idea of “Playing and Ignoring” the dog.
 Children are hyperactive and they want the hold/play Shih Tzu( or any dog) for longer times where most of the dogs are not comfortable.
-So practicing the healthy behavior like play for some time and ignore the dog for a while.
+So practicing healthy behavior like play for some time and ignore the dog for a while.
 This gives enough room for the dog to settle down and have his own space.